How We Help

 Client assessments conducted at the end of treatment determine progress and inform discharge planning.
 Nutrition education groups explore the impact of nutrition on both physical and mental health.
 Clients may be referred for individual nutrition consultation with a dietitian when necessary to address any acute or chronic dietary concerns.

 Discharged clients are encouraged to participate in Continuing Care, which is a five-year program that facilitates the reintegration process as the client returns to his or her community.
 This includes phone or online support with a Continuing Care liaison, a re-entry workshop, and Continuing Care workshops.

-The Continuing Care workshops are held every six months for three years followed by two additional yearly workshops.
-Clients are followed in this way for a five-year period.
-If clinically indicated, the client may request to continue participation in the Continuing Care program.
+Continuing Care workshops are held every six months for three years followed by two additional yearly workshops.
+Clients are followed in this way for a five-year period and may request continued participation if there is a clinically indicated need.